securisec/r2wiki/radare-plugins/frida.md

 	> `\di` Highjack program execution
 - **`\dx [hexpairs]`** Inject code and execute it (TODO)
 - **`\dxc [sym|addr] [args..]`** Call the target symbol with given args
+	> `\dxc` Call function by a symbol name or address passing the given arguments.
+The result can be inspected using r2. [video](https://youtu.be/URyd4bcV-Ik?t=1553)
 - **`\e[?] [a[=b]]`** List/get/set config evaluable vars
 	> `\e patch.code=true` Can also be used to patch code dynamically.
 Followed by `wx [something] @ offset`